catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 There are page loads and view changes we can avoid right now to support the user intent of adding many questions:

-!!!
-To skip over the (for this user intent - annoying) preview and overview screens.
-During the creation of many questions there could be a "Save and Create New Question" button at the end of the question form.
+Being forced to see the question preview after clicking on "Save and Return" is quite annoying for the user intent of creating many questions in a row.
+We recommend rather adding a "Save and Create New Question" button at the end of the form.

 Furthermore the "Save and Return" button should be re-labeled as "Save and Preview" to make clear where the user will end up.